Testosterone Propionate: The Ultimate Guide

 Other than for competition purposes and wanting it out of your system quickly, bodybuilders typically won’t use Testosterone Suspension; as there’s no need to inject 2x per day (when you can do so once per week).

-Testosterone Prop vs Undecanoate
+Testosterone Propionate vs Testosterone Undecanoate

 Undecanoate is the oral version of Testosterone, also known by the product name — Andriol or Testocaps.